Environment – Climate Change

 - was among the first countries to ratify the Paris Agreement (2015),

-- remains committed to its obligations,
+- remains committed to the Agreement’s obligations,

-The National Climate Law, adopted in 2022 (Law 4936/2022/17.5.2022), stipulates, inter alia, a reduction in greenhouse gas emissions by 55% by 2030 and by 80% by 2040, compared to 1990, with the ultimate goal of climate neutrality by 2050.
+The National Climate Law, adopted in 2022 (Law 4936/2022/17.05.2022), provides, inter alia, for a greenhouse gas emissions reduction by 55% by 2030 and by 80% by 2040, compared with 1990 levels, with the ultimate objective of climate neutrality by 2050.
+A key parameter of this effort is the definitive cessation of operation of lignite-fired electricity generation units by 2028.

 Biodiversity